 Finally, direct mail sales will fall by -4% to $16.8bn in 2023, or -7% including the impact of political spending (which was more than $700m in 2022).
 A number of price increases were implemented during 2022 in an attempt to keep pace with inflation, and the channel saw growth for three of the four quarters before finally declining in 4Q22 (-8%).
 Another price increase was implemented in January, which should help mitigate the impact of lower volume, as mail has been impacted by the advertising market slowdown, like many channels have been.

 ABOUT THE RESEARCH

 The MAGNA research is media centric.
 It monitors net media owners advertising revenues based on a bottom-up analysis of financial reports and data from media trade organizations; other ad market studies are based on tracking ad insertions or consolidating agency billings.
 The MAGNA approach provides the most accurate and comprehensive picture of the market as it captures total net media owners’ ad revenues coming from national consumer brands’ spending as well as small, local, “direct” advertisers.
 Forecasts are based on economic outlook and market shares dynamic.
-The full report contains more granular media breakdowns and forecasts to 2025, for 70 markets.

 MAGNA is the leading global media investment and intelligence company.
 Our trusted insights, proprietary trials offerings, industry-leading negotiation and unparalleled consultative solutions deliver an actionable marketplace advantage for our clients and subscribers.